-Paediatric cardiology is a sub-specialty under Cardiology which deals with fetus, neonates, infants and children with congenital and acquired heart defects and adults with congenital heart defects.
+Paediatric cardiology is a sub-specialty under Cardiology which deals with fetus, neonates, infants, and children with congenital and acquired heart defects and adults with congenital heart defects.
 This division caters to a large number of patients and provides diagnostic and therapeutic services them and referral to a surgical specialist when needed.

 Paediatric Cardiology is concerned with diseases of the heart in the growing and developing the individual.
-As well as expertise in heart disease, Paediatric Cardiologists also need a thorough grounding in general paediatrics, in order to provide all-around patient care.
+As well as expertise in heart disease, Paediatric Cardiologists also need a thorough grounding in general pediatrics, in order to provide all-around patient care.

 What is Paediatric cardiologist